 11 Uses for Leftover Benjamin Moore Paint

 3. Paint your front door.
-If the color you used is for either exterior or interior, you can paint your front door to add an accent to your home.
+If the colour you used is for either exterior or interior, you can paint your front door to add an accent to your home.
 It doesn’t require a lot of paint to do so.

-4. If you like accents take off your electrical outlet covers and paint them with your leftover Benjamin Moore Paints.
+4. If you like accents, take off your electrical outlet covers and paint them with your leftover Benjamin Moore Paints.

-5. Go thrift shopping and use your leftover paint to make a new furniture find look new again.
+5. Go thrift shopping and use your leftover paint to make new furniture look new again.
 Make sure you remove any old paint as it might contain lead, depending on how old the piece was.

 6. Paint the insides of cupboards or closets.
 It will add a great colour burst to an area that is usually dull and give it some character.